Azure-Samples/communication-services-javascript-quickstarts/AI/calling/customerSupportAndBusinessInsights/README.md

     }
     ```

-## Exposing AI generated feed back to the user interface
+## Exposing AI generated feedback to the user interface
  A support agent must turn on closed captions.
 The agent must also enable content sending to the AI engine by selecting `Get Suggestion for Agent`.
 The application then starts sending closed captions gathered.
 The output is Artificial intelligence aided suggestions and AI extracted customer data received from the API end point.